Las Vegas casino magnate, U.S. Republican donor Sheldon Adelson dies | Politics

 Las Vegas casino magnate, U.S. Republican donor Sheldon Adelson dies

 With a net worth of $33.4 billion as of this week, Adelson ranked as the world's 38th richest person on the Bloomberg Billionaires Index.
-Adelson and his Israeli-born physician wife Miriam gave more than $218 million to Republican and conservative causes in the 2020 U.S. election cycle, according to the Center for Responsive Politics, which tracks political spending, more than anyone else.
+Adelson and his Israeli-born physician wife Miriam donated more money than anybody else in the 2020 U.S. elections, giving $218 million to Republican candidates and conservative causes, according to the Center for Responsive Politics, a watchdog group.

-The Adelsons were prolific backers of Trump's 2016 presidential bid, spending $20 million on the campaign and then $5 million more for his inauguration, and remained supportive during his tumultuous presidency.
-The casino magnate was in regular contact with Trump after he took office and saw some of his cherished goals relating to Israel come to fruition including the moving of the U.S. embassy to Jerusalem in a break with decades of American policy.
+The Adelsons were prolific backers of Trump's 2016 presidential bid and remained supportive during his tumultuous presidency.
+The casino magnate was in regular contact with Trump after he took office and saw some of his cherished goals come to fruition, including the moving of the U.S. embassy to Jerusalem in a break with decades of American policy.
 Adelson attended the embassy dedication ceremony in May 2018.
-"He crafted the course of nations.
-Some of the historical changes that he helped effect - in the United States, Israel and elsewhere - are publicly known," his widow, Miriam Adelson, said in a statement.
+"He crafted the course of nations," his widow, Miriam Adelson, said in a statement.

-Known for his extensive philanthropy and business ventures in Israel and donations to Jewish causes, Adelson counted Netanyahu as a close friend.
+Known for his extensive philanthropy and business ventures in Israel, Adelson counted Netanyahu as a close friend.
 Adelson changed the Israeli media landscape in 2007 by launching Israel Hayom, a free right-wing daily newspaper that took a pro-Netanyahu line.
-Israeli political commentators said Adelson played a role in persuading Trump to adopt policies in lockstep with Netanyahu, leading to the U.S. withdrawal from the Iranian nuclear agreement, support for Jewish settlements in the occupied West Bank and the transfer of the American Embassy to contested Jerusalem.
+Israeli political commentators said Adelson helped persuade Trump to adopt policies in lockstep with Netanyahu, leading to the U.S. withdrawal from the Iranian nuclear agreement, support for Jewish settlements in the occupied West Bank and the transfer of the American Embassy to contested Jerusalem.

 "He was a wonderful friend to us personally and an incredible champion of the Jewish people, the Jewish state and the alliance between Israel and America," Netanyahu said in a statement.
 SON OF A CAB DRIVER